-A global scene is where you can display your 2D and 3D content on a sphere based on Web Mercator (Auxiliary Sphere) coordinate system and ArcGIS Online tiling scheme.
-A global scene is good to use when you want to understand or provide context for phenomena that wrap around the spherical surface of the earth, such as global weather measurements, airline traffic paths, or shipping lanes.
+A global scene is where you can display your 2D and 3D content on a sphere based on Web Mercator (Auxiliary Sphere) or GCS WGS 84 world coordinate systems.
+A global scene is good to use when you want to understand or provide context for phenomena that wrap around the spherical surface of the earth, such as global weather measurements, world population, or shipping lanes.
 You can also use a global scene to display your 3D data at a city level or even down to a building site level.
 See an example.

 The scene viewer supports the following cached layers:

 *This layer needs to be published from ArcGIS 10.3 for Server and later or ArcGIS 10.2.2 for Server with the applied fix.
 Vector tiles are not supported.